Skip to main content

 There are no central regulations regarding homework.

 The Directorate for Education and Training has also developed Competence resources to give support for developing competence and practice in amongst others schools and training enterprises.
-The resources are found here.
 The competence resources are made so that it is possible to work together in schools and enterprises over time.
 The Competence resources have process and leadership support, and the content is intended to be used in competence development.
 The content is to be adapted locally in line with local needs.
 The resources are to be used by colleagues together but may also be used in teams or at certain grade levels.
 A set of competence resources consists of modules.
 The modules are divided into themes and are often built up as follows:

 • introduction module: Describes the theme of the resource and how the different subject specific modules are built up.